-Green NCAP has developed a star rating and index system that allows cars’ environmental performance to be compared easily.
+Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 Star Rating

+Green NCAP’s star rating allows a comparison of cars’ environmental impact, whether they are powered by petrol or diesel, or are partially or fully electrified.
 This is the highest and simplest level at which cars can be compared.
-It is a single, overall rating that summarises a vehicle’s performance in Clean Air, Energy Efficiency and Greenhouse Gas emissions.
-The same star rating scheme is applied to vehicles of all types of powertrains.
+It consists of a single, overall rating that summarises a vehicle’s performance in Clean Air, Energy Efficiency and Greenhouse Gas emissions.
 The higher the star rating, the better the car has performed.
 The star rating indicates the average performance across all three areas of assessment.
-The star rating for plug-in hybrid electric vehicles (PHEVs) takes account of the pollutant emissions, energy efficiency and greenhouse gases in two modes of driving: primarily using the combustion engine (so-called ‘charge sustaining’ mode) and when the battery is fully charged and delivers driving power (called ‘charge-depleting’ mode).
+The star rating for plug-in hybrid electric vehicles (PHEVs) takes into account of the pollutant emissions, energy efficiency and greenhouse gases in two modes of driving: primarily using the combustion engine (so-called ‘charge sustaining’ mode) and when the battery is fully charged and delivers driving power (called ‘charge-depleting’ mode).
 These modes are combined in a way that accounts for how the car is expected to be used in practice, based on the electric range it offers: the higher the electric range, the smaller the proportion of time it will use its combustion engine and the greater the environmental benefit.

-Currently, all three indexes are rated equally, signifying equal importance to health, which is affected by pollutant emissions; consumer spending, influenced by a vehicle’s energy efficiency; and the Earth’s climate, which is affected by greenhouse gases.
+Currently, all three indexes are rated equally, signifying equal importance to health, which is affected by pollutant emissions; energy resources, influenced by the vehicle’s energy demand; and the Earth’s climate, which is affected by greenhouse gases.
 Poor performance in one part of the assessment will lower the average and result in a lower star rating.
-Conversely, a car with a high rating will be clean, cheaper to run and contribute less to the greenhouse effect in comparison to similar sized car with a lower rating.
+Conversely, a car with a high rating will be clean, more energy efficient and contribute less to the greenhouse effect in comparison to a car with a lower rating.

 The three indexes are averaged and the rating is based on this calculation, with thresholds defining the requirements for different numbers of stars.
 The average index is also presented as a percentage and this ‘Average Score’ allows for greater discrimination between cars with equal star ratings.